name-k/frontend-template/README.md

 You are welcome to use it, but I'm not really into writing full docs right now.
 Though, it should be easy enough to look at gulpfile.js and ./tasks to understand what is going on.

-This project template will work for you if you are:
+This project template will work for you if:
-- write JS in ES2015 and modulirize everything
+- you write JS in ES2015 and modularize everything
-- use eslint for linting in your editor, not in the console (ST3 works best for me)
+- you use eslint for linting in your editor, not in the console (ST3 works best for me)
-- like to configure every tiny detail (like myself)
+- you like to configure every tiny detail (like myself)

 ## Noticeable features
 - lazy gulp modules load